richplastow/20231104-running-rust-four-ways/README.md

 ### Start with a simple JavaScript helper

 Make a directory to build the example Rust app, and 'change directory' into it:
-`mkdir ~/example-rust-app`
+`mkdir ~/example-rust-app; cd ~/example-rust-app`
-`cd ~/example-rust-app`

-Assuming you have VS Code installed, use the `code` command followed by a dot to launch VS Code and open a new window.
+Assuming you have VS Code installed, use the `code` command followed by a dot `"."` to launch VS Code and open a new window:
+`code . # you may need to click 'Yes, I trust the authors'`

 Then, still on the command line, use `code` followed by a path to create a blank file in a new folder and start editing it:
-`code . # you may need to click 'Yes, I trust the authors'`
 `code helpers/ansi.js`

 Paste the following JavaScript into the blank 'ansi.js' file: